How to use the Olio app: get free food & household items

 The food sharing app focuses on creating and embracing a community spirit, so along with saving money and reducing waste, you’ll get to know your neighbours and connect with like-minded people.

-Everything on Olio has previously been 100% free to pick up or give away, but within the last year, they have introduced a selling feature.
+Everything on Olio has previously been 100% free to pick up or give away, but in 2023, they introduced a selling feature.
 The selling section works similarly to Facebook Marketplace, so you can make money and save money with the app.

 sell on olio